 Students will achieve this by completing some or all of the following suggested learning activities on multiple occasions.
+The following activities are not meant to be a 'checklist', they are suggested activities to meet the learning outcome.
 Learning outcomes from year 2 should be revisited during the year 3.